 Where can I go?

-The areas listed above refer to regions and not towns or cities, even though they may share the same name (e.g., Valencia, Madrid).
-It is not possible to apply to a particular city or area within a given region.
-You should expect to be allocated anywhere within your given region and keep in mind that you may be allocated to a region that you did not select.
+The areas listed in the group information above refer to regions and not towns or cities, although they may share the same name (e.g., Valencia, Madrid).
+It is not possible to apply to a city or district within a given region.
+Many placements are in small towns and villages.
+You should expect to be allocated anywhere within your region and keep in mind that you may be allocated to a region that you did not select.

 In certain regions of Spain, there are cultural and religious sensitivities regarding the wearing of religious clothing and clothing that conceals the face.
-This is particularly pertinent in the region of Melilla, where wearing a burka in schools is sometimes discouraged.
-This is not the case for all schools in Melilla, but please take this into account when researching your regional preferences.
-If you have any questions or concerns about this, please contact us, and we will discuss your individual situation with the Spanish Ministry of Education to try to ensure that you are allocated to the most suitable school.
+In some schools in the region of Melilla, wearing a burka is discouraged - although this is not true of all schools.
+If you have any questions or concerns please contact us, and we will try to ensure that you are allocated to a suitable school.